 TGah Editor: Change the last paragraph of this subclause as follows (#5295):

-A STA shall not transmit an MPDU in a VHT PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA.TGah Editor: Change the paragraph below as follows (#5295, 5296):
+A STA shall not transmit an MPDU in a VHT PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA.
+A STA shall not transmit an MPDU in an S1G PPDU to a STA that exceeds the maximum MPDU length capability indicated in the S1G Capabilities element received from the recipient STA.

+TGah Editor: Change the paragraph below as follows (#5295, 5296):

-The S1G STA shall set the TXVECTOR parameter Aggregation to 1 when the length of the MPDU to be carried in the S1G PPDU is greater than 511 octets.
+An S1G STA shall set the TXVECTOR parameter AGGREGATION to 1 when the length of the PSDU to be carried in the S1G PPDU is greater than 511 octets.

 TGah Editor: Change the subclause heading as follows (#5295):

-9.13.6 A-MPDU padding for VHT PPDU
+9.13.6 A-MPDU padding for VHT PPDU or S1G PPDU

 TGah Editor: Change the 1st paragraph of this subclause as follows (#5295):

-A VHT STA that transmits a VHT PPDU, which contains one or more PSDUs, each of which contains an A-MPDU, shall construct the A-MPDU(s) as described in this subclause.
+A VHT STA that transmits a VHT PPDU or an S1G STA that transmits an S1G PPDU, which contains one or more PSDUs, each of which contains an A-MPDU, shall construct the A-MPDU(s) as described in this subclause.

 TGah Editor: Change the 5th paragraph of this subclause as follows (#5295):

 This initial value of A-MPDU_Length[n] for user n is used as the APEP_LENGTH[n] parameter value for the PLME-TXTIME.request primitive (see 6.5.7 (PLME-TXTIME.request)).
-The PLME-TXTIME.request primitive is then invoked once for the VHT PPDU.
+The PLME-TXTIME.request primitive is then invoked once for the VHT PPDU or the S1G PPDU.
 The PLME-TXTIME.confirm primitive (see 6.5.8 (PLME-TXTIME.confirm)) provides the TXTIME parameter and PSDU_LENGTH[] parameters for all the users for the transmission.

 TGah Editor: Change the 6th paragraph of this subclause as follows (#5295):